TrainDoesGames/TrainStudios/index.md

 ### ~ 2021/07/13

 `Did some curseforge page editing, also getting close to finishing some of the newer quests.
 Make sure to give me ideas it you've got any!`
+`Also added a date time format to this website!`